 Building STEM Skills for a Better Future

-LEAP Science and Maths Schools provide a high quality education for underserved secondary students in the townships of South Africa.
+LEAP Science and Maths Schools provide a high quality education for under resourced secondary students in the townships of South Africa.
 Since 2014, Team4Tech has supported LEAP teachers and students in advancing their STEM skills from digital literacy to coding.
 Students from LEAP recently entered and won 3rd place in a robotics competition.

 Since 2017, Team4Tech has partnered with Gashora Girls Academy of Science and Technology, a STEM-focused secondary school in Rwanda that serves a socioeconomically diverse population of girls.
 After attending a Team4Tech coding workshop and hearing of a classmate’s police bribery incident, three girls used technology skills to fight back by creating and patenting an Anti Korruption App.